Scottish National Portrait Gallery

-The Scottish National Portrait Gallery is an art museum on Queen Street, Edinburgh.
-The gallery holds the national collections of portraits, all of which are of, but not necessarily by, Scots.
+National Galleries Scotland: Portrait is an art museum on Queen Street, Edinburgh.
+Portrait holds the national collections of portraits, all of which are of, but not necessarily by, Scots.
 It also holds the Scottish National Photography Collection.

 Since 1889 it has been housed in its red sandstone Gothic revival building, designed by Robert Rowand Anderson and built between 1885 and 1890 to accommodate the gallery and the museum collection of the Society of Antiquaries of Scotland.
 The building was donated by John Ritchie Findlay, owner of The Scotsman newspaper.
 In 1985 the National Museum of Antiquities of Scotland was amalgamated with the Royal Scottish Museum, and later moved to Chambers Street as part of the National Museum of Scotland.
-The Portrait Gallery expanded to take over the whole building, and reopened on 1 December 2011 after being closed since April 2009 for the first comprehensive refurbishment in its history, carried out by Page\Park Architects.
+The Scottish National Portrait Gallery expanded to take over the whole building, and reopened on 1 December 2011 as “Portrait” after being closed since April 2009 for the first comprehensive refurbishment in its history, carried out by Page\Park Architects.

-The Scottish National Portrait Gallery is part of National Galleries of Scotland, a public body that also owns the Scottish National Gallery of Modern Art and the Scottish National Gallery in Edinburgh.
+Portrait is part of National Galleries Scotland, a public body that also owns the Scottish National Gallery of Modern Art and the Scottish National Gallery in Edinburgh.

 History

 The Society of Antiquaries of Scotland was founded in 1780 by David Erskine, 11th Earl of Buchan.
 Its members donated items of interest, and in 1781 it bought a place to properly store this material, the Antiquarian Society Hall, located between the Cowgate and Parliament Close, just to the west of Old Fishmarket Close, as shown on Alexander Kincaid's Plan of the City.
 It moved several times, from 1826 it rented space in the Royal Institution at the foot of The Mound, owned by the Board of Manufactures.
 By 1851 its collections were in 24 George Street, in November it agreed with the Board to make the collections National Property, with the government to provide continuing accommodation for the collections and for the Society's meetings.
 As part of the agreement, the collections moved back to the Royal Institution in 1858.

 Erskine had also formed a collection of Scottish portraits in the late 18th century, many are now in the museum.
 When the National Portrait Gallery, London, was established in 1856 and became very successful, the Scottish historian Thomas Carlyle was among those calling for a Scottish equivalent, but the government was reluctant to commit to funding the project.

 In 1882 John Ritchie Findlay endowed a new building on Queen Street, costing £50,000, designed by Robert Rowand Anderson to accommodate both the antiquities collections and the portraits.
 It was completed in 1890.
 At the centre of the facade of the symmetrical building, a large Main Hall formed a shared entrance to the two institutions.
-The Portrait Gallery occupied the east wing of the building, and the Museum of Antiquities took up the west wing.
+Portrait occupied the east wing of the building, and the Museum of Antiquities took up the west wing.